16 January, 2018

 As defined by Consumer Financial Protection Bureau - "Financial well-being is a state of being wherein you:

 According to popular research conducted by World Bank on Financial literacy, "US ranks only 14 in the world when it comes to financial literacy."
 Which means that most people do not have the know-how or adequate training to make most of the financial decisions in their life - like saving, making investments, taking loans etc. To gauge the financial literacy quotient, the research by World Bank measured the responses for knowledge of simple interest, interest compounding, inflation and risk diversification.
 Findings show that "On an average, 55 percent of adults in the major advanced economies - Canada, France, Germany, Italy, Japan, the United Kingdom, and the United States - are financially literate."
-In United States, Financial Literacy among adults stands at 57%.
+In the United States, Financial Literacy among adults stands at 57%.

 Still not convinced?
 Look at some stats and key findings on financial well-being, according to the National Financial Well-being Survey, conducted in the US,